wallarm/product-documentation/docs/latest/api/overview.md

 3. Get the **Secret key** value:

     * If you know the secret key value, then you can continue using the known value.
 The Wallarm Console displays the encrypted value of your active secret key.
-    * If you do not know the secret key value or it was lost, generate the new secret key by the button **Renew secret key** and copy its value.
+    * If you do not know the secret key value or it was lost, to generate the new secret key, click **Renew secret key**, then confirm by entering your password.
+As soon as the new key is generated, copy its value.
 The secret key value will not be shown again.

     !!! warning "Reusing the secret key value"
         The button **Renew secret key** generates the new value of the secret key and invalidates the previous value.
 To use the secret key securely: